Article

 It’s also important to note that some yields you may come across are forward looking or ‘prospective’ rather than historic.
 This is especially the case with bonds - loans to institutions who wish to raise finance.
 In the case of corporate bonds, the borrower is a company, and for gilts the borrower is the UK government.
 You should always treat yields as variable and not guaranteed.

-When investing for income you are going to need to decide on your income strategy, method of taking income and how much.
-Taking income means you don’t benefit as much from the ‘compounding’ of returns compared with investing for growth, which means getting your strategy right from outset is very important – especially if you are relying on this income rather than it being a ‘top up’ to guaranteed income from an occupational pension, state pension or an annuity.
+When your investment objective is generating income, you are going to need to decide on your strategy, method of taking income and how much.
+Taking income means you don’t benefit as much from the ‘compounding’ of returns compared with investing for growth, which means getting your strategy right from outset is very important – especially if you are really relying on it rather than it being a ‘top up’ to guaranteed income from an occupational pension, state pension or an annuity.

-There’s two main approaches, both of which are perfectly valid: invest for ‘total return’ and withdraw what you need each year; or invest in income producing assets (dividend-producing equities, bonds, property etc.) and take the ‘natural income’ these investments produce.
+There are two main approaches, both of which are perfectly valid: invest for ‘total return’, that’s income and growth, and withdraw what you need each year; or invest primarily in income producing assets (dividend-producing equities, bonds, property etc.) and take the ‘natural income’ these investments produce.

-The natural income approach can restrict you in terms of maximising returns because non-yielding or low-yielding areas would be excluded if you are maximising income – and they might perform better than low or non-yielding assets.
-However, the natural income approach means you are never selling capital (provided that the income alone meets your needs), and it ensures this remains intact to generate future income.
+The natural income approach can restrict you in terms of maximising returns because non-yielding or low-yielding areas would be excluded if you are maximising income – and they might perform better overall.
+However, the natural income approach means you are never selling from capital (provided that the income alone meets your needs), and it ensures this remains intact to generate future income.

 Income producing areas can also be less volatile – though of course there are no guarantees – which can help, plus keeping to natural income can mitigate the effects of ‘pound cost ravaging’.
 This is the term used to describe how the impact of capital withdrawals amplify the effect of the volatility of returns on a portfolio.